scottlab/ALEC/README.md

 ## Note
 1. The script only takes one single sequence as reference each time.
 Please use the same reference file as used in alignment.
-2. ALEC is developed for germline samples, be cautious when using it with somatic mutations.
+2. ALEC was developed for germline samples, be cautious when using it with somatic mutations.
 3. We do not have a preference regarding the available sequence alignment tools; however, we used alignment files generated with BWA-MEM (0.7.12) to develop the ALEC script (see reference below for details).
 Files from other alignment tool could lead to unexpected performance.

 ## Reference